ismayc/soc301_s2017/content/post/2017-02-16-week-03-thursday.md

 ### To do for next time
 - Complete DataCamp profile
+    - Click on your user ID in the top right of the screen when you first open DataCamp.
+    - Click on My Profile.
+    - Select Edit Account Settings.
+    - Input at the very least your first and last name.
+More helpful if you include a picture.
 - Take notes on Sections 4.5 to 4.7 of [ModernDive](http://moderndive.com)
     - Work on Learning Checks in those sections
     - A subset of them will be due on Tuesday at the end of class